Abdul Ghafoor (footballer)

-Abdul Ghafoor (3 August 1938 – 7 September 2012), known by his nickname Majna, was a Pakistani professional footballer who played as a midfielder.
+Abdul Ghafoor (3 August 1938 – 7 September 2012), commonly known by his nickname Majna, was a Pakistani professional footballer who played as a midfielder.
 He captained the Pakistan national football team during the 1974 Asian Games.
-He was nicknamed the Pakistani Pelé and Black Pearl of Pakistan, for his resemblance to the Brazilian football player and his playing abilities, and is regarded as one of the greatest Pakistani footballers of all time.
+He was nicknamed the Pakistani Pelé and Black Pearl of Pakistan, for his resemblance to the Brazilian football player, Pelé, and his playing abilities, he is also regarded as one of the greatest Pakistani footballers of all time.

 Early life

 Ghafoor was born in Saifi Lane, Baghdadi, a neighbourhood of Lyari in Karachi in British India on 3 August 1938.
 Belonging to the Sheedi community, his grandparents reportedly migrated from Africa and settled in Saifi Lane.
 Ghafoor was fond of football since early age, and often ran away during classes to nearby grounds to join boys playing football.
 Ghafoor claimed that he had to sell his school bags in order to buy sports shoes.
 He was popularly known by his nickname Majna.